Skip to Content

 Remove Yard Debris

-Cicadas sometimes rest in low shrubs or cluttered areas.
-Keeping landscaping clean reduces resting spots close to the home.
+Cicadas rest in low shrubs and cluttered areas.
+Keeping your yard tidy reduces resting spots near your home and helps minimize noise levels.

 Use Physical Barriers Where Needed